Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Proofs

-By lemma~\ref{th: all local mins are binary}, we can only consider binary vectors as local minimizers.
+By lemma~\ref{th: all local mins are binary}, we only consider binary vectors as local minimizers.
 With this, we first prove that all local minimizers are Independent Sets (ISs).
-Then, we show that any IS, that is not a maximal IS, is not a local minimizer. \begin{itemize}[leftmargin=*]
+Then, we show that any IS, that is not a maximal IS, is not a local minimizer.

-\item Here, we show that any local minimizer is an IS.
+Here, we show that any local minimizer is an IS.
 By contradiction, assume that vector $\mathbf{x}$, by which $\mathbf{x}_v=\mathbf{x}_w=1$ such that $(v,w)\in E$ (a binary vector with an edge in $G$), is a local minimizer.
 Since $\mathbf{x}_v=1$ is at the right boundary of the interval $[0,1]$, for it to be a local minimizer, we must have $\frac{\partial f}{\partial \mathbf{x}_v} \leq 0$.
 Together with \eqref{eqn: th ins grad per node}, this implies